Career Dilemma? It's Not Indecision - It's a Data Conflict

 - You can't 'think' your way out if the missing piece is evidence.

-- The fastest fix is to run a small experiment that creates proof and reduces uncertainty.
+- The fastest fix is to run a validation sprint that creates proof and reduces uncertainty.

 Short answer: Use a simple decision model: (1) define constraints (income floor, time, location), (2) list the top 3 decision variables (learning, autonomy, impact, etc.), (3) identify what you don't know, and (4) run 1-2 micro-experiments to fill the unknowns.